Brimonidine/brinzolamide (Into the eye)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, depression, heart or blood vessel disease, low blood pressure, an eye infection, or other eye problems.
-Tell your doctor if you are allergic to sulfa drugs.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, depression, heart or blood vessel disease, low blood pressure, an eye infection, or other eye problems.

 - If your eyes or eyelids become red, itchy, or swollen when you use the drops, stop using the medicine and tell your doctor.